 You should bring a reasonable amount of spare parts (like a pre-oiled air filter).
 We will have spare front and rear tires for sale in case someone destroys one, but most people should be able to complete the ride without changing tires.

 You should have a roll chart holder and a resettable to ‘0’ odometer.
 We will also have a couple of spares roll-charts in case you break yours.
 You should carry current registration and proof of insurance.
 You must have a Colorado OHV sticker.
 We do Not inspect any Motorcycles, it is the rider's responsibility to meet these requirements.

 Q: WHO SERVICES MY BIKE?

 You must be able to fix your own flats on the trail and service your bike at the end of the day.
 Each rider should carry a spare tube (front works in rear); tire irons, hand pump, and/or air bottles.
 You must be able to fix your bike on the trail or be towed by your buddy to a Highway where you can be picked up.
 You should be able to tow your buddy if he cannot fix his bike.
 Every rider should carry a tow strap.

 Q: WHERE WILL I GET GAS and WHAT ELSE DO I NEED TO KNOW?

-• Saturday's Lunch and Gas stop will be in Sawatch (Saguache) with an alternate water and snack stop in Bonanza.
+• Sunday's Gas stop will be Remote in Bonanza with sandwiches, beverages, water and snacks.

 • Dump Station in nearby Poncha Springs. ($5 donation)